 On October 3, 2012, the Company, through its Mexican subsidiary, registered the Mapy3 concession comprising 1,849.6 hectares and located directly east of the Mapy and Mapy2 concessions.
-On February 18, 2018, the Company received confirmation of title from the Direction General de Minas (mining department of the Mexican government) acknowledging title to the Mapy3 concession.
-The Company is 100% holder of this concession.
+On February 18, 2018, the Company received confirmation of title from the Direccion General de Minas (mining department of the Mexican government) acknowledging title to the Mapy3 concession.
+The Company is 100% holder of this concession which is now part of the Tenoriba Area.